SASTECODERS6969/DHANANJAY_REP2/README.md

-COLLAB0RATED RESEARCH
+#JOURNAL

-A Repository soecifically dedicated to Research Topics in:
+- A Repository with loads of stuff worthy to be researched upon.
+#Topics Included:
-- Technical Topics in Theoretical Physics
+- Theoretical Physics
-- Mechanics
-- Computer Technologies
+- Computer Science
+- The Science behind Vehicles
+- Philosophy
+- Electronics